Who We Are

 The Prostate Forum of Orange County is one of the oldest and longest running prostate cancer information and support organization in Orange County, CA. In March 1992 in Fullerton CA, The Prostate Forum was founded by Bill Behn and Murray Corwin.* These remarkable men met and decided to organize a prostate cancer support group where men would have the freedom and support to discuss any aspect of the disease without any censorship or restrictions, which in the early years of the few available support groups wasn’t allowed!

 A core group of thirteen men was organized who understood that, in addition to the usual psycho-social support, newly diagnosed men needed detailed medical information to partner with their doctor in choosing an appropriate treatment.
-Our name was selected, Prostate Forum to reflect our vision of “open dialogue.”
+Our name, Prostate Forum, was selected to reflect our vision of “open dialogue.”

-The recall of many sad experiences with the disease is ever present, keeping us focused on the elements of our logo: INFORMATION, EDUCATION AND HOPE.
-We are an all-volunteer organization with all informational materials, print and video, free to everyone!
+The recall of many sad experiences with the disease is ever present, keeping us focused on the elements of our logo: INFORMATION, EDUCATION, HOPE.
+We are an all-volunteer organization with all informational materials free to everyone.

 We believe all men with prostate cancer should have access to information and a network of men who can help.